Is Louisiana Workers’ Compensation insurance required?

-Workers’ compensation insurance is required for all Louisiana employers with one or more employees.
-This includes full-time, part-time and seasonal workers as well as employees who are minors.1
+Workers’ compensation insurance is required for all Louisiana employers with one or more employees, according to the Louisiana Workforce Commission.
+This includes full-time, part-time and seasonal workers as well as employees who are minors.

-Subcontractors and independent contractors may also be considered employees if they are performing substantial manual labor or are involved in the pursuit of the employer’s business.
-Employers should inquire with their insurance carrier if they are not sure whether these types of workers must be covered.
+Subcontractors and independent contractors may also be considered employees if they’re performing substantial manual labor or involved in the pursuit of the employer’s business.
+Employers should inquire with their insurance carrier if they’re not sure whether these types of workers must be covered.

-In Louisiana, workers’ compensation insurance entitles workers to certain benefits if they are injured on the job, including:
+In Louisiana, workers’ compensation insurance entitles workers to certain benefits if they’re injured on the job, including:

 In Louisiana, workers’ comp covers physical injuries as well as occupational diseases.
 Certain mental injuries which result from a physical injury or from sudden, extreme stress related to their employment are also covered.

 The following types of benefits may be paid directly to the employee:

 - Medical expenses